Want to save this recipe?

 How to Make the Fall Board Stand Out

 Presentation is vital when making a fall charcuterie board.
-You can use small bowls to hold dips and spreads like caramel dip or apple butter and arrange your treats in an eye-catching way.
+You can use small bowls to hold dips and spreads, such as caramel dip or apple butter, and arrange your treats in an eye-catching way.
 Always start with the largest items, like bowls, and larger items, like stacks of cookies, and build around them with smaller treats.

 For a rustic feel, present everything on various wood boards or a large serving board.
 Scatter mini gourds, autumn leaves, and cute pumpkins to make the board festive and attractive.
 Small details like these can transform your board into a fantastic fall charcuterie board that’s Instagram-ready.